-Our Student Protection Plan addresses the potential risks for students studying a Higher Education qualification at Boston College, and outlines what processes are in place at the College to reduce these risks.
+This Student Protection Plan addresses the potential risks to the quality of study and the continuation of studies for students studying a Higher Education qualification at Boston College, and outlines what processes are in place at the College to reduce these risks.

-1. Overview of Boston College and general risks for students
+2. Overview of Boston College and General Risks for Students